 - Get feedback online by encouraging customers to engage on social media.

-- Include an email response form on your website.
+- Include a contact form on your website.

 - Encourage customers with a concern to contact you.
 You may then have a chance to rectify an issue before it has escalated to a complaint.

 - Thank customers for their feedback, and let them know if you make changes as a result.

 Find out more about your customers

 - Consider making part of your website registration-only to allow you to get more information about customers.